Set Sail on 5 Deep Travel Experiences Around the World

 At the entrance to the Grand Canal, St. Mark’s Basilica and the Doge’s Palace rise majestically from the banks.
 It’s quieter in the narrower alleys between houses (only navigable by smaller craft).
 You can almost reach out and touch the walls on either side.
 As the sky darkens, the canals are lit up, and the handsome marble and limestone building façades reflect off the water.
 Gliding through the black silk of the canals, music floats out through open windows, and a hum of convivial chatter comes from outdoor diners, voices carrying over the water.

 In Sri Lanka’s capital city of Colombo, tuk-tuks—three-wheeled scooter taxis—provide an exhilarating way to beat gridlocked traffic.
-Weaving, dodging and zipping through beautiful palm tree-lined street, the tuk-tuks, which are invariably painted in bright primary colors, emit a toy-like “beep-beep” sound and ensure you enjoy one of the more authentic travel experiences in the bustling capital.
+If you want to experience how to travel like a local here, there’s no better way than weaving, dodging and zipping through beautiful palm tree-lined streets.
+The tuk-tuks, which are invariably painted in bright primary colors, emit a toy-like “beep-beep” sound and ensure you enjoy one of the more entertaining modes of transportation in the bustling capital.

 If you follow the recommendations of your driver, you’ll check out Colombo’s top sights and the city’s lesser-known gems.
 Galle Face Green, the expansive urban park facing the Indian Ocean, is lined with coconut palms and shiny new skyscrapers, which stand in contrast to the city’s colonial architecture, like the National Museum of Colombo, built in 1877.